tahoe01/Bin-Packing/README.md

 ### Test Goal

-The goal of these experiments is to determine an estimate for the waste, W(A), for each of the above bin-packing algorithms, A, as a function of n (number of items), as n grows, where W(A) is defined as follows:
+The goal of these experiments is to determine an estimate for the waste, W(N), for each of the above bin-packing algorithms, as a function of N (number of items), as N grows, where W(N) is defined as follows:

-The waste, W(A), of a bin-packing algorithm, A, for any given list of items, is the number of bins used by the algorithm A minus the total size (i.e., the sum) of all the items in the list.
+The waste, W(N), of a bin-packing algorithm, N, for any given list of items, is the number of bins (capacity) used by the algorithm minus the total size (i.e., the sum) of all the items in the list.

 ### Test Method

-Each bin packing algorithm is tested on lists of items of length n, as n grows from 10 to 100000 (10, 100, 1000, 10000, 100000), where the n items in the lists are floating point numbers between 0 and 1 generated uniformly at random.
+Each bin packing algorithm is tested on lists of items of length N, as N grows from 10 to 100000 (10, 100, 1000, 10000, 100000), where the N items in the lists are floating point numbers between 0 and 1 generated uniformly at random.
 Each algorithm is defined to operate with bins of size 1.

 For each length of list of items, generate 5 different random uniformly distributed sequences.
 For each algorithm, calculate the average waste of algorithm running on the 5 seqeunces.

 ### Test Result & Analysis

 Result of experiments will be ploted on a **log-log** scale.
 The y-axis represents **log(waste of bin-packing algorithm)** and the x-axis represents **log(number of items)**.
-In this case, comparing the slope of the line can find which bin packing algorithm has the smallest waste as n grows to a large number.
+In this case, comparing the slope of the line can find which bin packing algorithm has the smallest waste growth.

 **Regression analysis** will also be performed on the results of experiments on a **log-log** scale to see if there is a line that fits the data.
-If so, we can determine the slope of that line, so as to provide experimental evidence for estimating W(A) as a function of n.
-The function W(A) will also be given.
+If so, we can determine the slope of that line, so as to provide experimental evidence for estimating W(N) as a function of N. The function W(N) will also be given.

-1. The graph below shows the waste of different bin packing algorithms as n (number of items) grows on a **log-log** scale.
+1. The graph below shows, on a **log-log** scale, the waste of different bin packing algorithms as N (number of items) grows.

     ![waste](./waste.png)